Sathira-Wijeratne/Sathira-Wijeratne/README.md

 <!--<h3 align="center">A passionate Undergraduate</h3>-->

 - 🔭 I’m currently pursuing my BSc (Hons) in Information Technology Specialising in Software Engineering
-- 🌱 I’m currently learning all sorts of technologies such as React JS, Python etc
+- 🌱 I’m currently learning all sorts of technologies such as React JS, Spring MVC, Flutter, Python etc
 - 👯 I’m looking to collaborate on any kinds of projects
-- 💬 Ask me about **Android, MERN, Java**
+- 💬 Ask me about **Flutter, MERN, Spring MVC, Deep Learning**
 - 📫 How to reach me: sathirawijeratne@gmail.com

 <!--